Punktum-dk/whois-service-specification/README.md

 $ whois -c dk DKHM1-DK
 ```

-Please note the specification on the country code.
+Please note the `-c` flag for specifying country code, this is parameter is specific to your `whois` and might vary.

 #### Response